liskovaf/COCONUT/README.md

 ## 20_04_2022
 **18_04heavyatoms.ipynb**
-- firstly, used: l.GetNumHeavyAtoms() to get the number of heavy atoms in molecule
+- Firstly, used: l.GetNumHeavyAtoms() to get the number of heavy atoms in molecule
-- made boxplot and basic statistics using seaborn library and .describe()
+- Made boxplot and basic statistics using seaborn library and .describe()
-- both of these made for ZINC and COCONUT data
+- Both of these made for ZINC and COCONUT data
 - For COCONUT data getting: mean 34.161340
 - For ZINC data getting: mean 28.009868